stb-tester/stb-tester/README.rst

 get_frame()
     Get a GStreamer buffer containing the current video frame.

+get_config(key, tool=None)
+    Read the value of `key` from the stbt config file.

+    See 'CONFIGURATION' in the stbt(1) man page for the config file search path.

+    Raises `ConfigurationError` if the specified `tool` section or `key` is not found.

 debug(s)
     Print the given string to stderr if stbt run `--verbose` was given.